imarag/seismo-website/reactapp/src/markdowns/obspy.md

 # Attributes and Methods

 Within ObsPy, you'll find an array of attributes and methods associated with the `Trace` class for accessing recording information, seismic file handling, and applying waveform processing techniques.
-To begin with, utilize the Obspy `read()` function to read a file of a recording took place on *04 April, 2014* at *20:08:20* and recorded by *CH03* station:
+To begin with, utilize the ObsPy `read()` function to read a file of a recording took place on *04 April, 2014* at *20:08:20* and recorded by *CH03* station:

 ```py
     st = read("20140404_200820_CH03.mseed")